ferdiansyah0611/blaze-script-docs/docs/component/transform.md

 # Transform

-Transorming file like a context and component.
+Transorming file like a context and component. `"In the version 0.6 higher, this feature has removed."`

 ## component(string)